The 10 best cottage garden plants, shrubs and flowers to include in a traditional cottage-style backyard

 "Foxgloves make some of the very best cottage garden 'early summer' garden plants and cut flowers," explains Sarah.
 "If you pick the king flower – the main spire, you create lots of prince flowers and the plants will then go on flowering for longer."

-"Digitalis purpurea ' Sutton's Apricot' is lovely soft pink foxglove and is one of my favorite plants," Sarah shares with woman&home.
-This delightful variety flowers from May to July and is best planted in April.
+"Digitalis purpurea ' Sutton's Apricot' is lovely soft pink foxglove and is one of my favourite plants," Sarah shares with Woman&Home.
+This delightful variety of flowers from May to July is best planted in April.

 See our guide to the best places to buy plants online to find an online retailer that will ship garden plants, like foxgloves, to you directly.